pikakid98/decluttertube/README.md

 Both deletes or removes options from the settings in the video player.
 It also removes any qualities under 480p as well as Playback Speed.
 Currently trying to find a way to fix this

 ###### `*7`
-Causes the "Channels" section on channels to be hidden `Cause is currently unknown`
+Causes the "Channels" section on channels to be hidden `Cause is currently unknown (However, this is potentially because Youtube is currently reworking their UI and only some accounts have gotten this update)`